-During the winter months, the tropical tropopause region features another pronounced occurrence frequency maximum for $S^2 \ge S_t^2$ eastward of the summer TEJ maximum and centered over the maritime continent (Fig. 7a).
-It is associated with localized upper-tropospheric easterlies and exhibits a smaller zonal extent as well as about 5%-10% lower maximum occurrence frequencies in the 10-year average compared to the summer TEJ maximum.
+During the winter months, the tropical tropopause region features another pronounced occurrence frequency maximum for $S^2 \ge S_t^2$ eastward of the summer TEJ maximum and centred over maritime continent (Fig. 7a).
+It is associated with localised upper tropospheric easterlies, and exhibits a smaller zonal extent as well as about 5-10 % lower maximum occurrence frequencies in the ten year average compared to the summer TEJ maximum.

-The pronounced interannual variability in the zonally averaged occurrence frequencies for $S^2 \ge S_t^2$ (Fig. 11a), as well as the geographic location of the maximum and the season of its occurrence, indicates a link to the ENSO oceanatmosphere coupling and the effect on the Pacific Walker circulation cell.
-To test this hypothesis, we select a region encompassing the shear occurrence frequency maximum, from 100 to 130° E and from the Equator to 10° N, and calculate the average occurrence frequency of $S^2 \ge S_t^2$ close to the LRT in this region during DJF and for the individual years.
-The comparison of these time- and area-averaged frequencies with the Oceanic Niño Index (ONI) sea surface temperature anomaly values for DJF shows an anticorrelation (Fig. 13a), with a Pearson correlation coefficient of r = -0.788.
-The analysis reveals moderate to large occurrence frequencies during neutral and La Niña conditions and a peak during DJF 2010/11, a year of strong La Niña manifestation.
-The positive sea surface temperature anomaly in the west Pacific is accompanied by increased convection over the maritime continent, which results in enhanced upper-tropospheric outflow and a strengthening of the adjacent Walker circulation cell (Fig. 13c).
-Still, the frequent occurrence of strong vertical wind shear near to the LRT is striking, considering the still comparatively weak easterlies.
-The occurrence of strong vertical wind shear near the tropopause could be influenced by enhanced gravity wave activity associated with deep convection (Podglajen et al., 2017), as convection is the major source for gravity wave generation in the tropics through several forcing mechanisms (Müller et al., 2018, and references therein).
-During the pronounced El Niño winter seasons 2009/10 and 2015/16 the shear occurrence frequency decreases to values in the range of 30 %-40 %, which is significantly below the 10-year average value of 54.2%.
-This is associated with the eastward shift of the less sharply defined rising branch of the Pacific Walker circulation cell (Sullivan et al., 2019), along with the less pronounced uppertropospheric easterlies (Fig. 13b).
+The pronounced interannual variability in the zonally averaged occurrence frequencies for $S^2 \ge S_t^2$ (Fig. 11a), as well as the geographic location of the maximum and the season of its occurrence indicates a link to the El Niño Southern Oscillation (ENSO) ocean-atmosphere coupling and the effect on the Pacific Walker circulation cell.
+To test this hypothesis, we select a region encompassing the shear occurrence frequency maximum, from 100° E to 130° E and from the equator to 10° N, and

+- 465 calculate the average occurrence frequency of $S^2 \ge S_t^2$ close to the LRT in this region during DJF and for the individual years.
+The comparison of these time- and area-averaged frequencies with the Oceanic Niño sea surface temperature anomaly Index values for DJF (ONI) show an anticorrelation (Fig. 13a), with a Pearson correlation coefficient of r = -0.788.
+The analysis reveals moderate to large occurrence frequencies during neutral and La Niña conditions, and a peak during DJF 2010/11, a year of strong La Niña manifestation.
+The positive sea surface temperature (SST) anomaly in the west Pacific is accompanied - 470 by increased convection over the maritime continent, which results in enhanced upper tropospheric outflow and a strengthening of the adjacent Walker circulation cell (Fig. 13c).
+Still, the frequent occurrence of strong vertical wind shear near to the LRT is striking, considering the still comparatively weak easterlies responsible.
+The occurrence of strong vertical wind shear near to the tropopause could be influenced by enhanced gravity wave activity associated with deep convection (Podglajen et al., 2017), as convection is the major source for gravity wave generation in the tropics through several forcing mechanisms (Müller - et al. (2018) and references therein).
+During the pronounced El Niño winter seasons 2009/10 and 2015/16 the shear occurrence frequency reduces down to values in the range of 30 - 40 %, which is significantly below the 10 year average value of 54.2 %.
+This is associated with the eastward shift of the less sharply defined rising branch of the Pacific Walker circulation cell (Sullivan et al., 2019), along with the less pronounced upper tropospheric easterlies (Fig. 13b).